JurgenR/aioslsk/docs/source/MESSAGES.rst

 Remove another user from the private room.
 Operators can remove regular members but not other operators or the owner.
 The owner can remove anyone aside from himself (see :ref:`PrivateRoomDropOwnership`).

+This message is also received by all other members in the private room

 :Code: 135 (0x87)
 :Send:
    1. **string**: room